mozilla/mozillians-tests/README.md

 Before each test run, clean up the repo:
     find . \( -name 'results*' -or -name '*.pyc' \) -print0 | xargs -0 rm -Rf

+Note: If you are running tests on a Mac, run:
+    find . -name 'results*' -or -name '*.pyc' -print0 | xargs -0 rm -Rf

 To run tests locally it is as simple as calling <code>py.test</code> with several flags.
 To run testcases that do not modify or delete data: